ataeiamirhosein/InternetOfThings/README.md

 i am **amirhosein ataei** student of **telecommunication** field in polimi with person code **10722472** and write these files on **22 march 2020** at **11pm** and i write the report of my simulation which describe below:

-# Report and Resault
+## Report and Resault
 we have three file type in this project.

 in `.h` file we confine the stracture of radio count message functions for example the stracture of variable that is in my project in type of unsign integer 8 bit for variable that keep the id of each mote and 32 bit for the counter.

-also we have two file with `.nc` that one of them with name of describe appC
+also we have two file with `.nc` that one of them with name of describe appC and C.

 ## first resualt with cooja (in range)
 we can see the leds according to each three mote turning on
-each mote broadcast a message to other motes and demonestrate on picture 1 that
+each mote broadcast a message to other motes and demonestrate on (picture 1) that the leds related to other motes turn on other motes this means that the broadcast message with other motes received from each of them and turn related led
+- the led one with green light related to mote two
+- the led two with red light related to mote one
+- the led three with blue light related to mote three

-![screenshot from resualt of cooja](http://iotco.net/iothw1-1.jpg) picture 1
+![screenshot from resualt of cooja](http://iotco.net/iothw1-1.jpg) (picture 1)

 ## second resualt with cooja (out of range)
 we can see the related led of out range mote is turned of

-![screenshot from resualt of cooja](http://iotco.net/iothw1-2.jpg) picture 2
+![screenshot from resualt of cooja](http://iotco.net/iothw1-2.jpg) (picture 2)

 ## including files of this repo for running simulation